I love traveling the world, but sometimes I just want to enjoy new things at home. So I learn how to make them and share

-This bread recipe is adapted from Breads and More Breads, a recipe book from 1948 that we found at Goodwill.
+This bread recipe is adapted from Breads and More Breads, a recipe book from 1948 that I found at Goodwill.
 It’s pretty simple but requires a couple of extended rise times.
 It’s a perfect bread to try on a day when you have other stuff to do around the house, or can come back and check on it every couple of hours.

 I’ve made this bread several times, and I’ve experimented with a lot of different tweaks and adjustments.
 This exact recipe is my favorite to make for my husband because he likes lighter, fluffier bread.
 That’s why the wheat gluten is included; it helps the finished bread have a moister and spongier texture.
 This makes the bread less crumbly and much better suited to sandwiches.
-He always jokes that I like eating "peasant bread" because I prefer darker, denser breads, but this loaf hits a happy medium we both enjoy.
+He always jokes that I like eating "peasant bread" because I prefer darker, denser bread, but this loaf is a happy medium that we both enjoy.

 Using buttermilk and soda also makes the bread tender, and the reaction adds more air bubbles as well.
 If you don’t have buttermilk on hand, you can use leftover whey from yogurt or combine a cup of milk with a tablespoon of white vinegar.
 If you’re really in a desperate pinch, you could try it with water, but the bread won’t be quite as rich.